funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 ### Movie Features
 ![Movie Embeddings](/docs/assets/movie_emb.png)
 <br/><br/>
+DCN v2 is a cross feature layer to handle feature-feature interactions.
 Here is a snippet of the code for computing the movie embeddings as shown above:<br/><br/>
 ```python
 class MovieEncoder(nn.Module):
     def __init__(